Sales Thinking

 How the way you think shapes how you sell — and how you experience selling

-Your beliefs, focus, confidence, and internal state quietly influence:
+Your internal world — your beliefs, focus, confidence, and state of mind — quietly influences:

 • how you show up in conversations